What is New Hire Equity?

 - Total equity: when using filters here, you’re only looking at all grants for companies that are currently at this valuation

-Why is New High Equity higher than Total Equity?
+Why is New Hire Equity higher than Total Equity?

 This may happen because the data is coming from different samples of employees.
 It’s also important to note that there is no guarantee that the valuation today is higher than that at the time of hire.